PaulKinlan/paul.kinlan.me/content/en/2011-02-24-i-ve-seen-the-future-of-the-web-it-s-in-the-b.markdown

 <p>The detail is in the 3rd parameter which is reserved for specs.
 When Chrome
-is running with the &ldquo;background&rdquo; permission it will launch this page with no visible surface and track it in perpetuity.</p>
+is running with the 'background' permission it will launch this page with no visible surface and track it in perpetuity.</p>

 <p>By using window.open, it means that users and developers can toggle the